Prenuptial agreements explained

 • These agreements are not automatically binding under Australian family law

-• Both parties should obtain independent legal advice before signing
+• Both parties generally obtain independent legal advice before signing

 • Courts can override agreements if they believe the circumstances have changed significantly

-• Professional guidance from a prenuptial agreement lawyer is strongly recommended
+• People often seek professional guidance from a prenuptial agreement lawyer

 Common situations